 Considerations:

-- Constellation is still in deployment phase; full operational coverage is not yet achieved
+- Constellation is still in deployment phase; full operational coverage isn’t yet achieved

 - Narrower application focus than broad-spectrum EO providers